 Councilmember Treviño asked of the Park's Land Footprint and provided a history of actions taken by the City since 2007 to change the Park's Layout to include securing funding, seeking Partners, creating HPARC, conducting a survey of the Park, and developing a Master Plan.
 Mr. Gonzalez noted that in 2013, the Texas Legislature approved the City's plan to re-designate Park Land so that useable land was contiguous and that the Park's Layout could only be changed by the Texas Legislature.
-He detailed design features of the Park which allowed for the Park to be accessed via several Downtown Points of Interest along wide pedestrian thoroughfares.
 Councilmember Treviño asked of the difference between the Two Housing Projects to be developed in Hemisfair Park.
 Mr. Gonzalez explained that one Project proposed to increase Housing Opportunities for Mixed Income Households while the other Project would provide Workforce Housing.
 He expanded on Income Eligibility Requirements and reported on Tax Incentives offered which incentivized the Development of Subsidized Housing.
 He added that Housing Units would make up 66% of the total Mixed Use Development proposed for Hemisfair Park with the Hotel making up 8 percent.

-At the request of Councilmember Treviño, David Zachry stated that the Park would continue to belong to the people and highlighted its benefits to include being a gathering place for the Community, connectivity via several points of entry, protected views of Downtown, and Green Space being visible from the street.
+At the request of Councilmember Treviño; David Zachry stated that the Park would continue to belong to the people and highlighted its benefits to include being a gathering place for the Community, connectivity via several points of entry, protected views of Downtown, and Green Space being visible from the street.
 Lastly, Mr. Zachry addressed concerns regarding working conditions and noted that Zachry Hospitality was focused on doing the right thing for its Employees.
 Robert Thrakill addressed the concern related to the Service Fee paid for hosting Banquets.
 He reported that 65% of the Banquet Service Fee was paid to Workers via gratuities with the balance of the Fee off-setting Hotel Operating and Banquet Costs.